The Trump Invasian: Donald in Our Dreams

-[I live in Tucson and have witnessed tirades and “speak fuckin’ English why don’t ya” comments.
+[I live in Tucson and have witnessed tirades against Mexicans and “speak fuckin’ English why don’t ya” comments.
 It’s sometimes better to just let these situation defuse themselves.
 People got big guns around here.]

 Meet Mr. Trump, your new gynecologist

 Other impressions and facts about Trump are used to create dream symbolism, too.
 Such as in a dream a young female had about choosing Trump as her new gynecologist and going to his estate for her appointment.
-She gets lost along the way and scared he will be angry because she’s late.
+She gets lost along the way and scared he’ll be angry because she’s late.
 The sun dazzles her eyes.
 When she finally arrives he agrees that they can skip the physical exam.
-The dream ends with her wondering how she is going to pay for the appointment, thinking that going to such a powerful man will have a high price.
+The dream ends with her wondering how she’s going to pay for the appointment, thinking that going to such a powerful man will have a high price.

-The meaning of that dream is a mystery.
+The meaning of that dream is a heckuva mystery to solve.
 We began analyzing it by considering the dreamer’s relationship with a powerful man she knows.
-I thought it was possible that Trump is used by the dream as a surrogate for the man, and the rest of the story can be understood as a metaphor for the relationship.
+I thought it was possible that Trump is used as a surrogate dream character for the man, and the rest of the story can be understood as a metaphor for the relationship.
 Perhaps she wonders if it can remain platonic, or if the “price” of being involved with a powerful man will mean at some point he will demand sex (symbolized in the dream as a physical exam).
 The sun can symbolize powerful masculinity, so the part about the sun almost blinding her could be a metaphor for being dazzled by the man’s power and persona.

-However, after discussing these possibilities with her we came up with another way of looking at the symbolism of Trump as her gynecologist: It’s a metaphor for trusting her healthcare to corporate behemoths that are only in the business to make a buck.
-Considering her family history of disease, she could end up paying with her life if she doesn’t get the care she needs.
+However, after discussing these possibilities with her we came up with another way of looking at the symbolism of Trump as her gynecologist: It’s a metaphor for trusting her health care to corporate behemoths that are only in the business to make a buck.
+Considering her family history of gynecological disease, she could end up paying with her life if she doesn’t get the care she needs, which includes sometimes costly physical exams.
 Oh, and guess who just took over as provider of her health care?
+A corporate behemoth.

 More crazy Trump dreams